 Inspired by Gretchin Rubin’s Habits Manifesto, I’ve compiled my own set of simple reminders that always guide me to happiness.
 I’ve gathered these over the years as pieces of wisdom that especially resonate with my personal experiences so I encourage you to create your own customized Happiness Manifesto.

-- Whenever you are overwhelmed or distracted, ask yourself what is the most important thing for me in this moment.
+Whenever you are overwhelmed or distracted, ask yourself what is the single most important thing for me in this moment.
 Focus on that and release the rest.
 (Gary Keller and Jay Papasan)

-This essay was also published on Medium here.
+This manifesto was also published on Medium here.